aishwaryaprabhat/redux-tutorial/README.md

 ## Store
 - Store is basically a storage for all the states of the whole app
-- A globalized state storage
+- A globalized state storage place

+## Action

+## Reducer
+- Looks at state and decides how state of the app changes